OWASP/CheatSheetSeries/cheatsheets/Secrets_Management_Cheat_Sheet.md

 #### 3.2.2 Storing it in a secrets management system

 Naturally, you can store secrets in a designated secrets management solution.
-For example, you can use a solution offered by your (cloud) infrastructure provider, such as [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) [Google Secrets Manager](https://cloud.google.com/secret-manager) [Azure KeyVault](https://azure.microsoft.com/nl-nl/services/key-vault/).
-You can find more information about these in section 4 of this cheat sheet.
-Another option is a dedicated secrets management system, such as [Hashicorp Vault](https://www.vaultproject.io/), [Keeper](https://www.keepersecurity.com/), [Confidant](https://lyft.github.io/confidant/), [Cyberark Vault](https://www.cyberark.com/).
-Here are a few do's and don'ts from the CI/CD interaction with these systems.
+For example, you can use a solution offered by your (cloud) infrastructure provider, such as [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), [Google Secrets Manager](https://cloud.google.com/secret-manager), or [Azure KeyVault](https://azure.microsoft.com/nl-nl/services/key-vault/).
+You can find more information about these in [section 4](#4-cloud-providers) of this cheat sheet.
+Another option is a dedicated secrets management system, such as [Hashicorp Vault](https://www.vaultproject.io/), [Keeper](https://www.keepersecurity.com/), [Confidant](https://lyft.github.io/confidant/), [Conjur](https://www.conjur.org/).
+Here are a few do's and don'ts for the CI/CD interaction with these systems.
 Make sure that the following is taken care of:

 - Rotation/Temporality: credentials used by the CI/CD tooling to authenticate against the secret management system are rotated frequently and expire after a job completes.
-- Scope of authorization: scope credentials used by the CI/CD tooling (e.g. roles, users, etc.), e.g. only authorize those secrets and services of the secret management system required for the CI/CD tooling to execute its job.
+- Scope of authorization: scope credentials used by the CI/CD tooling (e.g. roles, users, etc.), only authorize those secrets and services of the secret management system required for the CI/CD tooling to execute its job.
 - Attribution of the caller: credentials used by the CI/CD tooling still hold attribution of the one calling the secrets management solution.
 Ensure you can attribute any calls made by the CI/CD tooling to a person or service that requested the actions of the CI/CD tooling.
 If this is not possible through the default configuration of the secrets manager, make sure that you have a correlation setup in terms of request parameters.
 - All of the above: Still follow those do's and don'ts listed in section 3.2.1: log & alert, take care of forking, etc.
-- Backup: back up secrets to product-critical operations in separate storage (f.e. cold storage), especially encryption keys.
+- Backup: back up secrets to product-critical operations in separate storage (e.g. cold storage), especially encryption keys.

 #### 3.2.3 Not touched by CI/CD at all